zzzeek/sqla_tutorial/handout/source/front.rst

 itself with what may be review material for many.

-As an optional task, students may also to install and test the slide runner environment and application; the :doc:`setup` section describes these steps in detail, and includes getting students familiar with Python virtual environments if not already, getting the latest version of SQLAlchemy installed into the local
+As an optional task, students may also install and test the slide runner environment and application; the :doc:`setup` section describes these steps in detail, and includes getting students familiar with Python virtual environments if not already, getting the latest version of SQLAlchemy installed into the local